IanPeake/FatMaxxer/README.md

 - secondary axis
 -- blue trace: artifacts (secondary axis)

-Log file output to "external SD"; may not work on Android versions later than 9ish.
+Log file output to "external" storage; may not work on Android versions later than 9ish.
 - rr.log as per HRV Logger format
 - artifacts.log - timestamp for artifacts*.log is corresponds to the last processed sample of the window (watch this space)